 Custodial credit risk is the risk that in the event of bank failure, the Township will not be able to recover deposits or collateral securities that are in the possession of an outside party.
-However, the Township has followed all State and local requirements to secure Township deposits in the event of a bank failure.
-At year end, the carrying amount of the Township's deposits was \$688,588 and the bank balance was \$715,653, of which \$576,653 was exposed to custodial credit risk because those deposits were uninsured and uncollateralized with securities held by the pledging financial institution trust department or agent, but not in Township names.
+However, the Township has followed all State and local requirements to secure Township deposits in the event of bank failure.
+At year end, the carrying amount of the Township's deposits was \$662,619 and the bank balance was \$853,265 of which \$714,265 was exposed to custodial credit because it was uninsured and uncollateralized.
+Although all statutory requirements for the deposit of money had been followed, non-compliance with federal requirements could potentially subject the Township to a successful claim by the FDIC.